navarroido/llmagnet/README.md

-# LLMS.txt Generator WordPress Plugin with React UI
+# LLMagnet AI SEO Optimizer (WordPress Plugin with React UI)

 This WordPress plugin generates a `llms.txt` file and associated Markdown files for LLM crawlers.
 The admin interface has been built with React and Shadcn UI for a modern user experience.